Select the best women’s tennis racket according to your skill level and requirements.

 The Babolat Pure Drive tennis racquet is unisex – it’s used by both men’s and women’s pro tours.

 Your groundstrokes will be more powerful and spinny when you do this.
-Dominika Cibulkova recently retired from tennis and used the extended-length Babolat Pure Drive Plus racquet, which you may come across while shopping.
+Dominika Cibulkova recently retired from tennis and used the extended-length Babolat Pure Drive Plus racket, which you may come across while shopping.

 There are also two lightweight Babolat Pure Drive models: the Team (which weighs 10.6 ounces) and the Lite (10.1 ounces).